-You should note that, even if you had more detailed information on the linkages across the years of data (such as the information available on the Restricted Use File), a longitudinal "panel" is not defined in any useful way.
+You should note that, although some people and households appear in multiple years of data, a longitudinal "panel" is not defined in any useful way.
 We do not provide a "panel" weight that would allow you to analyze changes associated with individual persons or families between 1996-97, 1998-99, and 2000-01.
 The reason for this comes from the definition of the sampling unit for the surveys.
-The sampling unit was the telephone number (or the address, for the in-person sample), and so we did not attempt to follow the people associated with one survey's sampling units in the subsequent survey if they changed telephone numbers or moved.
+The sampling unit was the telephone number (or the address, for the inperson sample), and so we did not attempt to follow the people associated with one survey's sampling units in the subsequent survey if they changed telephone numbers or moved.
 In addition, we supplemented the 1998-99 and 2000-01 samples with new telephone numbers and addresses.
 Therefore, you can analyze changes over time only through comparison of cross-sectional estimates from the separate surveys (see Section 3.2.2).